ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 ### Chapter 1: The vision

-It began, as all terrible ideas do, with a whisper: "What if fish, but capitalism?"
+It began, as all terrible ideas do, with a whisper: "What if under water, but capitalism?"
 Armed with nothing but a keyboard and a dream of a silly image, I set out to create the ultimate underwater dystopian office scene—a place where octopuses ring up kelp groceries, clownfish drown in paperwork, and shrimp riot against the 1% (plankton).